EEN421/EEN421.github.io/_posts/KQL-Detection-of-the-Week_-A-Meeting-in-2050---Detecting-Project-CAV3RN’s-Outlook-Calendar-C2-and-DNS-AAAA-Recovery-Channel.md

     MarkerLabel = iff(set_has_element(Labels, "p"), "p", "q")
 | project TimeGenerated, ClientIP, Computer, QueryName, Lane, MarkerLabel;
 // Lane 2 — bootstrap domain IOC.
 No label-count floor: the bare domain is two labels.
-// has_any is term-sequence matching, so this also catches sub.cloudlanecdn.com and
-// cloudlanecdn.com.evil.net.
-In a positive lane that breadth is free; in the suppression
+// endswith on a normalized name, OR exact equality for the apex.
+Consistency, not
+// correction: has_any would work here (breadth is free in a positive lane), but a
+// reader who lifts this block into a suppression filter inherits the Act II hole.
-// filter discussed in Act II, the same behavior is a hole. let DomainLane = AaaaLookups
+// Write the boundary-aware form so the safe version is the one that travels. let DomainLane = AaaaLookups
-| where QueryName has_any (BootstrapDomains)
+| where QueryName has_any (BootstrapDomains)          // cheap term prefilter
+| mv-apply Dom = BootstrapDomains to typeof(string) on (
+    summarize DomainHits = countif(QueryName == Dom or QueryName endswith strcat(".", Dom)) )
+| where DomainHits > 0
 | extend Lane = "BootstrapDomain", MarkerLabel = ""
 | project TimeGenerated, ClientIP, Computer, QueryName, Lane, MarkerLabel;
 // Lane 3 — failure sentinel in the ANSWER.
 Cheap lossy prefilter, then authoritative compare.